ethanitovitch/htgaa_python_course/windows/chapter_4/readme.md

 You might be thinking that copy pasting from your terminal to a file might be a bit tedious and you're right!
 There's an easier way to do it with the following command `pip freeze > requirements.txt`.
 This takes the output of `freeze` and redirects it (>) to `requirements.txt`

 Okay but what will our friends do with this file.
 Well let's imagine we're a new person who just pulled the codebase.
 To start the simulation deactivate your virtual env with `deactivate`.
 Then to simulate their experience let's create a new virtual environment with `python -m venv new-env` (typically we call our envs "env" but since we already have an "env" env in this project I called it "new-env").
-Go ahead and activate new-env with `source new-env/bin/activate`.
+Go ahead and activate new-env.
+If you're using PowerShell, run `new-env\Scripts\Activate.ps1`.
+If you're using Command Prompt, run `new-env\Scripts\activate.bat`.
 Now install the dependencies from the requirements file with `pip install -r requirements.txt`

 Amazing, we now have a way to recreate the same virtual environment on two separate machines!
 For a grand finale, feel free to rerun the `main.py` file in chapter_4.

 ## Summary
 - You should now have a basic understanding of what a virtual environment is, how to create one and how to install libraries
 - You should now feel comfortable pulling a friend's codebase and recreating their virtual env.